nicholasprice/motion-clouds/README.md

 end
 ```

-Produces a spatio-temporal texture, the first 5 frames of which look something like:
+The example above produces a spatio-temporal texture, the first 5 frames of which look something like:
 ![example motion cloud](./images/example.png "Example Motion Cloud")